Rama Duwaji

-Rama Sawaf Duwaji (Note: راما صواف دوجي.) (born June 30, 1997) is an American animator, illustrator, and ceramist.
-Throughout her career, her illustrations have been featured in The New Yorker and The Washington Post, as well as at BBC, Apple, and Tate Modern.
+Rama Sawaf Duwaji (Note: رَامَا صَوَاف دُوَجِي.) (born June 30, 1997) is an American animator, illustrator, and ceramist.
+As the wife of Mayor Zohran Mamdani, she has been the first lady of New York City since January 2026.

-Married to politician Zohran Mamdani, who was elected mayor of New York City in the 2025 election, Duwaji will assume the role of First Lady of New York City on January 1, 2026.

 Early life and education

 Rama Sawaf Duwaji was born on June 30, 1997 in Houston, Texas, to Syrian Muslim parents from Damascus.
-Her father is a software developer and her mother is a doctor.
-The family moved to Dubai, United Arab Emirates, when she was nine years old, and she spent the remainder of her childhood living among the Arab states of the Persian Gulf.
+Her father, Marwan Duwaji, is a software developer, and her mother, Bariah Dardari, is a pediatrician who also worked on humanitarian missions in war zones with the Syrian American Medical Society; the couple had married shortly before her birth.
+In 2006, following Dardari's appointment at the local American Hospital, the family left their home in Wayne, New Jersey, and moved to Dubai, United Arab Emirates, and Duwaji spent the remainder of her childhood in the Arab states of the Persian Gulf.

 Duwaji has described drawing as her solace, and she would often get in trouble for doodling in her textbooks and notebooks at school.
 Her parents were supportive of her love of art, but encouraged her to be practical with her career choices.
 After graduating from high school, Duwaji studied communication arts at the Virginia Commonwealth University School of the Arts.
 She first attended classes at the school's satellite campus in Doha, Qatar, during her freshman year, then transferred to its main campus in Richmond, Virginia, where she obtained a Bachelor of Fine Arts cum laude in 2019.

 Duwaji then returned to her family in Dubai and participated in various artist residencies, including in Beirut, Lebanon, and in Paris, France, until moving to New York City in 2021 to study illustration as a visual essay at the School of Visual Arts.
 There, she earned a Master of Fine Arts in 2024, with a graduate thesis focused on making and sharing dishes as a communal act.
-After obtaining her master's degree, Duwaji was one of 24 artists selected for an artist residency in the Catskill Mountains, New York, from more than 500 applicants.
+After obtaining her master's degree, Duwaji was one of 24 artists selected from more than 500 applicants for an artist residency in the Catskill Mountains, New York.

 Artistry

 Duwaji's illustrations often explore Arab culture and focus on social justice in the Middle East, particularly women's rights, but also depict scenes of daily life in those countries.
-She creates art based on her own experiences and the issues she cares about.
+She told YUNG magazine, "I used to want my work to move everyone.
+Now I just want it to move someone – the people who need it."
 Her work has been published in The New York Times and The Washington Post, as well as British outlets and venues like the BBC and Tate Modern, and she has collaborated with Spotify and Apple.

-Since 2023, Duwaji has created numerous works about the Gaza genocide and the Israel–Hezbollah conflict, as well as artwork supporting the victims of the Sudanese Civil War.
+Since 2023, Duwaji has created numerous works about the Gaza genocide and the Israel–Hezbollah conflict, as well as artwork supporting the victims of the Sudanese civil war.